Ophanim: Thrones in the Orthodox Church

 De Coelesti Hierarchia refers to the Thrones from the Old Testament description as the third Order of the first sphere, the other two superior orders being the Cherubim and Seraphim.

 This view was also accepted by the Catholic Church and by Thomas Aquinas.

 Lord of the Flame in the Western Wisdom Teachings

 The Rosicrucian Cosmo-Conception refers that the "Lord of the Flame", the Hierarchy of Elohim astrologically assigned to Leo, are the Thrones (from the Old Testament description, "because of the brilliant luminosity of their bodies and their great spiritual powers."); the other two superior hierarchies being also the Cherubim and Seraphim.
 According to this conception, the heavenly Seraphim and Cherubim as well as the Ophanim continue to aid humans in spiritual evolution; as do the heavenly Archangels and Angels.

+Connection to machine elves

+Several users of dimethyltryptamine (DMT) have reported encountering similar beings often referred to as "machine elves" leading some to speculate that dimethyltryptamine has been involved in Abrahamic religions in the past.